An implicit unified gas-kinetic wave-particle method for radiative transport process: Numerical examples

 \section{Numerical examples}

-In this section, we study seven numerical examples including the Marshak wave, tophat, 2D hohlraum, and 3D hohlraum problems.
-For all test cases, the unit of length is taken to be centimeter (cm), the unit of time is nanosecond (ns), the unit of temperature is kilo electron-volt (KeV), and the unit of energy is giga Joules (GJ).
+In this section, we study seven numerical examples, including the Marshak wave, tophat, 2D hohlraum, and 3D hohlraum problems.
+For all test cases, the unit of length is taken to be centimeter (cm), the unit of time is nanosecond (ns), the unit of temperature is kilo electron-volt (KeV), and the unit of energy is gigajoule (GJ).
 Under above units, the speed of light $c$ is $29.98\text{cm/ns}$, and the radiation constant $a$ is $0.01372\text{GJ/cm3/KeV}^4$.
 The absorption coefficient of the tests ranges from $10^{-4}$ to $10^4$, covering flow regimes from optically thin ballistic regime to optically thick diffusive regime.
-We simulate the UGKWP, SN (S16), and IMC methods with CFL number up to $100$.
-The UGKWP and IMC are both Monte Carlo based methods with similar code structure, while the SN method uses quadrature to discretize the phase space.
-The UGKWP and SN differ in both algorithm and code structure, and their comparison is for accuracy heck.
-For efficiency, the UGKWP and IMC codes are compared to demonstrate the advantages of the current asymptotic preserving Monte Carlo method over the traditional Monte Carlo method.
-In the following tests, the opacity changes significantly, namely the tests are all multiscale photon transport problems.
+We simulate the IUGKWP, SN (S16), and IMC methods with CFL numbers up to $100$.
+The IUGKWP and IMC are both Monte Carlo-based methods with similar code structures, while the SN method uses quadrature to discretize the phase space.
+The IUGKWP and SN differ in both algorithm and code structure, and their comparison is for accuracy heck.
+For efficiency, the IUGKWP and IMC codes are compared to demonstrate the advantages of the current asymptotic preserving Monte Carlo method over the traditional Monte Carlo method.
+In the following tests, the opacity changes significantly; namely, the tests are all multiscale photon transport problems.
 Simulations are performed on one 2.70 GHz CPU with 128GB memory.